About

 3. Spoofing and Layering

-Spoofing is the act of placing fake orders to create an illusion of market demand or supply, while layering involves multiple levels of such orders.
+Spoofing is the act of placing fake orders to artificially stimulate market demand or supply, while layering involves multiple levels of such orders.
 These tactics manipulate prices and mislead brokers into adjusting their pricing unfavourably.

-Example: A trader places a large sell order to make it appear as if there is strong selling pressure.
-Once the broker’s system adjusts prices, the trader cancels the order and buys at a lower price, profiting while the broker incurs losses.
+Example: A trader places a large sell order to create the illusion of strong selling pressure.
+Once the broker’s system adjusts prices downward, the order is cancelled and the trader buys at the lower price—profiting at the expense of the broker or counterparties, who absorb the shifted risk.

 4. Aggressive Scalping